-

 How is the digitization of insurance sales and/or claims handling treated in your jurisdiction, for example is the regulator in support (are there concessions to rules being made) or are there additional requirements that need to be met?

-Yes.
-The OJK acknowledges the emergence of digital-based insurance activities and has issued additional regulations to address this development.
-As a result, companies engaging in digital-based insurance activities must obtain supplementary approval from the OJK.
+As explained above, OJK acknowledges the emergence of digital-based insurance activities and has issued additional regulations to address this development.
+As a result, companies engaging in digital-based insurance activities must obtain supplementary approval from OJK.
 This added layer of regulation ensures that digital insurance providers adhere to the same standards as traditional insurers, fostering a fair and competitive market landscape.
-The OJK’s proactive approach to overseeing digital insurance activities demonstrates its commitment to maintaining a well-regulated environment that supports both traditional and innovative insurance business models.
+OJK’s proactive approach to overseeing digital insurance activities demonstrates its commitment to maintaining a well-regulated environment that supports both traditional and innovative insurance business models.

 To what extent is insurers' use of customer data subject to rules or regulation?

 In Indonesia, insurers are required to utilize a data management system that produces accurate and accountable information for decision-making.
-Additionally, for the purpose of law enforcement and the enforcement of national sovereignty over citizens’ data, insurers must place data in data centers and disaster recovery centers within Indonesian territory.
+Additionally, for the purpose of law enforcement and the enforcement of national sovereignty over citizens’ data, insurers must place data in data centers and disaster recovery centers within Indonesian territory, unless the insurers have received OJK approval to utilize data centers and disaster recovery centers overseas.

 To what extent are there additional restrictions or requirements on sharing customer data overseas/on a cross-border basis?

 The Insurance Law does not specifically regulate the requirements or restrictions relating to sharing customer data overseas or on a cross-border basis.
-However, insurers, in their capacity as personal data controllers, are subject to personal data transfer provisions under Law No. 27 of 2022 concerning Personal Data Protection, dated October 17, 2022 (“Indonesia Data Protection Law”).
+However, insurers, in their capacity as personal data controllers, are subject to personal data transfer provisions under Law No. 27 of 2022 concerning Personal Data Protection, dated October 17, 2022, as last amended by Law 1/2026 (“Indonesia Data Protection Law”).
 When transferring personal data, a personal data controller must ensure that the country where the recipient personal data controller and/or personal data processor is located has personal data protection standards that are equivalent to or higher than those outlined in the Indonesia Data Protection Law.
-If these conditions are not met, insurers (personal data controllers) must ensure adequate and binding personal data protection.
-If neither of these provisions is fulfilled, the personal data controller must obtain the consent of the insured (personal data subject).
+If this condition is not met, insurers (personal data controllers) must ensure adequate and binding personal data protection.
+If neither of these conditions is met, the personal data controller must obtain the consent of the insured (personal data subject) before the transfer is carried out.

 To what extent are insurers subject to ESG regulation or oversight?
 Are there regulations/requirements, including in connection with managing climate change and climate change related financial risks specific to insurers?
 If so, briefly describe the range of measures imposed.

 The OJK requires all financial service institutions, including insurers, to implement sustainable finance in their business activities, pursuant to OJK Regulation No. 51/POJK.03/2017 concerning Sustainable Finance Implementation for Financial Service Institutions, Issuers, and Public Companies, dated July 27, 2017 (“OJK Reg.
 51/2017”).
-This implementation involves using the following principles: a) responsible investment, b) sustainable business strategies and practices, c) social and environmental risk management, d) governance, e) informative communication, f) inclusivity, g) development of priority leading sectors, and h) coordination and collaboration.
+This involves using the following principles: a) responsible investment, b) sustainable business strategies and practices, c) social and environmental risk management, d) governance, e) informative communication, f) inclusivity, g) development of priority leading sectors, and h) coordination and collaboration.
 By adhering to these principles, these entities aim to promote sustainable finance in their operations, contributing to long-term economic growth and development.
+Insurance companies are also required to submit a sustainability report to the OJK in accordance with OJK Reg.
+51/2017.
+The sustainability report forms part of the mandatory regulatory reporting obligations applicable to insurance companies.

 Is there a legal or regulatory framework in respect of diversity and inclusion to which (re)insurers in your jurisdiction are subject?